ansaldn/UoGACE/README.md

 Hardware used for this project:
  - [x] Single Board Computers : Raspberry Pie, Jetson Nanos.
  - [x] Two Robotic Arms
- - [x] Range of sensors and actuator

-[]Language used for this project: Python.
+< Language used for this project: Python.
-[]Software used: Notepad, Nano and Visual Studio.
+< Software used: Notepad, Nano and Visual Studio.

 ## Getting Started